 Advanced Training In General Medicine In NSW

-Advanced Training in General and Acute Medicine Recruitment for 2020
+Information Night for Recruitment to Advanced Training in General & Acute Care Medicine 2020 (2021 Clinical Year)

 ESTABLISHMENT OF ADVANCED TRAINING IN GENERAL MEDICINE NETWORKS IN NSW.

 At the request of the NSW Ministry of Health and in alignment with the recommendations of the Medical Portfolio Programs Review: Equipping NSW Doctors for Patient Centred Care, April 2015, the Health Education and Training Institute (HETI) is establishing an Advanced Training in General Medicine Networks in NSW.